JulianElyK/nextjs-architecture/README.md

 - Everything else is private

 > If it is not exported here, it does not exist outside the module.

 ---

-### Why this is DDD-inspired (but frontend-appropriate)

-**Inspired by DDD**
-- Modules ≈ bounded contexts
-- Explicit contracts
-- Clear ownership of domain rules

-**Adapted for frontend reality**
-- UI is first-class
-- Hooks replace application services
-- No repository/service abstraction layers
-- API logic colocated with feature

-This gives **clarity without overengineering**.

----